Vol. I · No. 1 Front Page Updated May 9, 2026

 The decision before the decision

 AI decision debates usually ask who clicked approve.
-The direction was shaped before options were even presented — when a system turned a messy file into a frame, a ranking, a draft reason.
+The direction was shaped earlier — when a system turned a messy file into a frame, a ranking, a draft reason.

 Neuroscience · Motor control